Without a doubt, the most effective display ad strategy is to position your websites ads where visitors are most likely to see and engage with them.

 The hard part, of course, is putting these ideas into practice.
+Start with mastering the foundation of how to use adsense.
 To go beyond theoretical suggestions, below we highlight several sites that do an excellent job of placing their ads in areas of a site where visitors would be hard pressed not to notice them.

 Site #1: Kiplinger

-The below ad for Square juts into the body of the article, making it difficult not to notice while consuming this content.
+The below ad for Square Reader fits right into the body of the article to the left of the text, making it difficult not to notice while consuming this content.
 Though this ad doesn’t completely interrupt the reading experience, it takes up quite a bit of prime real estate and is positioned right next to the text.

-Allowing this ad to run as text with styling matching the natural links on the site would improve performance even further.
+Allowing this ad to run as text with styling matching the natural links on the site would improve performance even further and click-through-rates.

 Site #2: eHow